You are here

 Travel Waiver Form

-Pace requires students to sign a liability waiver prior to participating in a foreign exchange program.
-Please find a pdf of this document here.
+Pace requires students to sign a Travel Waiver and Release Form prior to participating in a foreign exchange program.